Hariettemaina/Akan-names/README.md

 - CSS - which was used to style the pages incuding the left aside navigation bar

-- javascript - to make the web interactice
+- javascript - to make the web interactive

 ## Reference